D-Robotics/x5-rdk-gen/README_en.md

 ```
 ./mk_kernel.sh
-./mk_deb.sh
+./mk_debs.sh
 ```

 Once the build is complete, the packages with the `.deb` extension will be generated in the `deploy/deb_pkgs` directory.

 #### Compiling Individual Debian Packages

-`mk_deb.sh` supports building individual packages by specifying the package name as an argument, for example:
+`mk_debs.sh` supports building individual packages by specifying the package name as an argument, for example:

 ```
-./mk_deb.sh hobot-configs
+./mk_debs.sh hobot-configs
 ```

 ### Compiling the Bootloader